inferno986return/ouya-dev-resource-backup/README.md

 ## To-do

 * Add the developer documentation from the OUYA site to the [wiki](https://github.com/inferno986return/ouya-dev-resource-backup/wiki) section of this repository, particularly for each supported game engine.
+In the meantime this should all be accessible from the OUYA's official repository: https://github.com/ouya/docs

 ## Keep in touch!